Pentagon delays transgender recruitment by six months

 Last year, then-Defense Secretary Ash Carter cited a study by the RAND Corporation saying there were about 2,500 transgender active-duty service members and 1,500 reserve transgender service members.

-Rand's figures were within a range, which at the upper end reached 7,000 active duty forces and 4,000 reserves.
-(Reporting by Phil Stewart; Writing by Eric Walsh; Editing by Bill Trott)
+Reporting by Phil Stewart; Writing by Eric Walsh; Editing by Bill Trott